devesh1011/dromeus/benchmarks/results/m2/report/README.md

 - `divergence.png`: measured weight standard deviation at the frozen cadence.
 - `timing.png`: per-node timing means, not synchronized global wall-clock durations.

-The 40% pilot timing result in the PDF is historical and does not establish a controlled timing reduction for the final 45% profile.
-The report documents regional differences and the measured scope of the comparison.
+The report documents regional differences and the measured scope of the benchmark comparison.

 ## Maintenance boundary